Qarj/WebImblaze/MANUAL.md

-**{OUTPUT}** | WebInject output folder path, or "no output" if output is suppressed **{HOSTNAME}** | Name of the computer currently running WebInject **{OUTPUTFOLDERNAME}** | Output folder name only - not the full path **{OUTSUM}** | Output folder name turned into a 32 bit checksum.
-Helps with concurrency since two instances of webinject running in parallel should not be outputing to the same folder
-**{TESTFILENAME}** | Test file name
+**{OUTPUT}** | WebInject output folder path, or "no output" if output is suppressed **{HOSTNAME}** | Name of the computer currently running WebInject **{OUTPUTFOLDERNAME}** | Output folder name only - not the full path **{TESTFILENAME}** | Test file name
 **{OPT_PROXY}** | What proxy option was specified via the command line to webinject.pl **{BASEURL}** | Value of `baseurl` specified in your config file